MikeTaylor/scottkit/manual/reference.md

 	at chamber

-By default, each item starts the game in the last room defined before its `item` directive; this means that sequences like the following do The Right Thing:
+By default, each item starts the game in the last room defined before it.
+This means that sequences like the following do The Right Thing:

 	room lake "*I'm on the shore of a lake" item water "water"